tsgates/arch-wiki-markdown/wiki/Vim.md

 install the GUI version (which also provides vim) by installing the gvim package.

+> Note:

-Note:The vim package is meant to be as lightweight as possible; hence, it does not support Python, Lua, and Ruby interpreters, nor does it support X server options (this means that it will not support copy and paste from the X clipboard).
+-   The vim package is meant to be as lightweight as possible; hence, it does not support Python, Lua, and Ruby interpreters, nor does it support X server options (this means that it will not support copy and paste from the X clipboard).
 If you require these options, install the gvim package instead (it includes the vim binary as well).
 The herecura-stable unofficial repository also provides a couple different Vim / gVim variants:

     $ pacman -Slq herecura-stable | grep vim